BookStack Directory

 Final thoughts

-If I had known how many of these there are who knows if I would have even bothered to start The Booktender?
-If you’re here because you’re just getting started with writing about books on Substack and you want to see what’s already out there, please don’t let this long list discourage you.
-Instead, let it inspire you.
-If you’re here to connect with others and build a group of subscribers based on mutual trust and meaningful interaction around books—they’re proof you can find your people.
-Some of these writers might even help you do that.
+If I had known how many newsletters there are, would I have even bothered to start The Booktender?
+If you’re here to check this out because you’re just getting started with writing about books on Substack, please don’t let this long list discourage you.
+You really can build a group of subscribers based on trust and meaningful interaction about books—this list is proof you can find your people.

 Cheers,